Gabaldonlab/meTAline/README.md

 ```

 # Input
 This pipline uses as an input a config file located in the meTAline/lib/config/ directory.
-The user can find in that directoy a script called generate_config.py which will build a config file with the parameters provided by the user.
+The user can find in that directory a script called generate_config.py which will build a config file with the parameters provided by the user.

 More information is provided by using the help parameter of generate_config.py, provide at least the mandatory arguments (the host reference genome index can be omitted if you are running an environmental sample).